Flag of South Carolina: American Civil War

+Flag raised in La Porte, California on June 20, 1861, per description.

 Design standardization

 While the flag invariably includes a white palmetto and crescent design on a blue background, state law since 1940 has not provided "specifications for the shape, size, design or placement" of the symbols, or the exact color of the background.
 As a result, flags from different manufacturers may have different appearances.
 A committee of the South Carolina Senate held a hearing on the issue in January 2018 but did not immediately advance a bill to standardize the design.

 A standardized design was revealed in 2020 but was immediately met with major backlash from the public for its perceived poor design and aesthetics.
 Two other designs were then proposed, one of which will possibly become the official standardized version.
 However, as of 2023, legislation has been procedurally roadblocked, with State Senator Brad Hutto being a core oppositional force to design standardization.

 The standardization of the flag would make Pantone 282 C the official shade of indigo to be used on the flag.